Institute of Theology

 This course offers a systematic and critical study of the prophetic movement in ancient Israel and Judah, from Amos, up to the post-exilic prophets.
 The lectures focus on the distinctive features of the prophetic writings dealing with important issues such as kingship, the temple, the word of God, the prophetic call, the election, and judgment.
 Special emphasis is put on the books of Amos, Isaiah and Ezekiel.

-CBBE 222 Interpretation of Psalms and Wisdom Literature
+CBBE 222 Interpretation of Psalms

 In this course, the student is introduced to the most distinctive literary genres found in the Psalms, going through a selection of texts that deal with crucial theological questions such as the figure of the Messiah, God’s intervention in history, and the kingship of the Lord.
-In a second portion of the course, questions arising from the study of Wisdom literature are discussed.
-The books of Proverbs and Job are studied with special emphasis.

-CBBE 223 Interpretation of the Apocalyptic Literature
+CBBE 225 Interpretation of Wisdom Literature

 You are here: Home Academics Programs of Study Online Programs Cursos Biblicos (Spanish) (CBB)